querycert/qcert/README.md

 Q\*cert is still at an early phase of development and we welcome contributions.
 Contributors are expected to submit a 'Developer's Certificate of Origin' which can be found in ./DCO1.1.txt.

-## Documentation

-Code documentation and background information can be found at: https://querycert.github.io